David-Maisonave/GameLauncher/README.md

 ![smallIconImageView](https://github.com/user-attachments/assets/0341e286-3d55-4150-b8a3-5893a183abe3)

-Using the 'Settings' option the user can change the small icons to display between 8x8 to 64x64.
+Using the **Settings** option the user can change the small icons to display between 8x8 to 64x64.
 Example 64x64 size.

 ![smallIconImageViewAt64x64](https://github.com/user-attachments/assets/373e05bf-69a4-49cd-a5a5-39a670848366)

-Using the 'Settings' option the user can change the large icons to display between 64x64 to 256x256.
+Using the **Settings** option the user can change the large icons to display between 64x64 to 256x256.

 ### Settings
 The settings dialog window can be used to change emulator starting directory search path and other associated options.